astibal/smithproxy_docs/docs/index.md

 > **Smithproxy** is fast and featured tproxy-based TCP/UDP/TLS transparent proxy for linux.

+> For a quick overview how to run basic tasks, check our [youtube channel](https://www.youtube.com/channel/UCb7BciVQp2pdQw9ndueTlvA).

 It's highly configurable with objects, traffic policies and profiles. **Smithproxy** also has its CLI where you can configure it and observe various diagnostics and other outputs.